 On Ubuntu it’s easy to get vagrant running.
 You can install old-ish versions that will be good enough for this class from the main repositories with the following commands:

 $ sudo apt update $ sudo apt install vagrant virtualbox

 CromeOS support has not been tested.

 You cannot install Vagrant on ChromeOS.
 However, “Linux Mode” in ChromeOS is a virtual machine running on the Chrome Book that is in many ways very similar to how Vagrant works.
 If you’re using a Chrome Book enable Linux mode and use Linux mode instead of a Vagrant VM.
 Skip to the end of the lab.

 The latest versions of both VirtualBox and Vagrant can be installed using your system’s package magager.
 Instructions for doing that can be found on the respective download pages:

-Turn in a screenshot of VirtualBox running.
+Turn in a screenshot of VirtualBox (or Linux Mode in ChromeOS) running.